 The window of the Snipping Tool application looks similar to the screenshot below.

-The Snipping Tool window has three important buttons: New, Cancel and Options.
+If you’re using Windows 10, the Snipping Tool window has five important buttons: New, Mode, Delay, Cancel and Options.

 - The Free-form Snip enables you to draw an irregular line around an object or area.